tanmayjain02/Energy-GC-2021/README.md

 # Energy-GC-2021
 Code Explained With

 Hash Function ::::
 In This App we Have Used a simple Hashing Function ( creates a irreversible secret key for the the Username , PassWord , Phone Number ,   )

 UserData ::
-It is a structure that would create Username Hash , Password Hash , Phone Number Hash , Designation of The User and The Balance They have , Contains A Function To Display all The data and an Initialiser.
+It is a structure that would create Username Hash , Password Hash , Phone Number Hash , Designation of The User and The Balance They have.
+It also Contains a Leger which stores all the data related to his Transactions Whether Received or Transferred.

+The Ledger Of the User is Updated from the main Transaction Ledger which Contains all the information about all the Transactions.

+Contains A Function To Display all The data and an Initialiser.

 We have Created a node (double - linked list )